Italy imposes region-wide coronavirus quarantine in Lombardy | DW | 07.03.2020

 The government decree said the Lombardy region's population of 10 million should avoid movement within the region except in cases of "proven occupational needs," such as medical staff and health reasons.

-Other areas targeted by the measures include the provinces of Alessandria, Asti, Modena, Padua, Parma, Piacenza, Pesaro and Urbino, Reggio Emilia, Rimini, Treviso and Venice.
+Other areas targeted by the measures include the provinces of Alessandria, Asti, Modena, Novara, Padua, Parma, Piacenza, Pesaro and Urbino, Reggio Emilia, Rimini, Treviso, Verbano-Cusio-Ossola, Vercelli and Venice.

 Read more: Coronavirus hits heart of Italy's economy